lailablomer/ProgrammeerProject/README.md

-﻿# Computer Science Project
+# Greenhouse Gas Emission

 * Laila Blömer
-* 10563865
-* Bèta Gamma Bachelor
-* Minor Programmeren fall 2017
+* Minor Computer Science fall 2017 - final project

 ## Introduction
 This repository contains a D3 visualization of greenhouse gas (GHG) emissions over time, worldwide.
 GHG emissions are shown in three interactive, interlinked visualizations; a Datamap showing the total GHG emissions, population and GDP per country per year, a pie chart displaying different GHG for one country, and a multi-linegraph showing emissions for one country over time.
 Also, additional background information is displayed in tables.